Transitioning Abroad to London, England

 Life as a long-term expatriate falls somewhere between tourism and exile.
 As years pass, the home country feels less and less like home, while the adopted land can still seem stubbornly like “abroad.”
 To some, this might sound like a life sentence of loneliness, alienation and washing your socks out in the sink.
 To the committed expatriate, this sense of not fully belonging anywhere goes to the essence of who we are.

 I came to London from New York to work for two years.
-I have stayed, so far, for twenty-five.
+I have stayed, so far, for 25.
 Opportunity, chance and inertia all played a part, but from my earliest days I felt a mysterious pull to live abroad.
 From nearly the moment of my arrival in London, I knew this was where I wanted to stay.
 Aesthetically, culturally, historically, geographically, London suited me better than New York.
 It was a choice with which many people, including many Londoners, would disagree.
 I was and remain grateful for the privilege, denied to billions, of being able to choose between the two greatest cities of the Western World.

 Moving abroad for the long haul as a young, single professional person requires a different outlook from that of, say, a family relocating overseas for a term of years.
 In some ways, it is a lot easier.
 You don’t have to worry about finding schools for the kids, accommodation with multiple bedrooms and baths or a job for your partner or spouse.
 Yet the solo adventure brings its own problems, the principal one being that you have no one to cushion you from the strangeness of it all.